sipeed/MaixPy/docs/doc/en/README_no_screen.md

 Use a `Type-C` data cable to connect the `MaixCAM` device to provide power and wait for the device to boot.

-**Firstly**: Ensure that the USB cable is of good quality and that the USB port on your computer is reliable (power supply >= 5V 500mA, normal interference resistance).
-The first boot may take about 20 seconds, after which your computer will detect one or two virtual network adapters (visible in your computer's network manager).
+Use a reliable USB data cable and make sure the computer's USB port can provide at least `5V 500mA`.
+On the first startup, wait about 20 seconds.
+One or two USB network adapters should then appear in the computer's network settings.

 If the virtual network adapter is not detected:
 * Ensure that you purchased the TF card package.
 If you have confirmed that the TF card is inserted into the device, try [updating to the latest system](./basic/os.md).